Sydney Walk: Botanic Gardens & Hyde Park

 Step 1 – Let’s begin at Hyde Park

-While there are quicker ways to get to the Royal Botanic Gardens, I like to start this walk at Hyde Park with Museum and St James train stations sitting at either end of the park it’s easy to reach from most parts of the city.
+While there are quicker ways to get to the Royal Botanic Gardens, I like to start this walk at Hyde Park because of its vibrant atmosphere and unique corridor of trees.
+With Museum and St James train stations sitting at either end of the park it’s easy to reach from most parts of the city.

 Hyde Park corridor trees Sydney Australia